“A single rose can be my garden; a single friend, my world.”

 Grandma Oa also prayed incessantly for me; I know that because she told me.
 She would even send me letters of her prayers.
 I believe I will see in heaven that it was her prayers that led me to a personal relationship with Jesus Christ later in my life.
 What a joyous reunion that will be.

 Moving back to the classroom, Dr. Rockwood continued his explanation about the transition to computers creating a leisure society with reduced working hours, extended holidays, and more disposable income to be spent on non-essentials.
-Dr. Rockwood predicted a four-day workweek would soon result.
+He even predicted that a four-day workweek would soon result.
 As leisure time exceeded working time, leisure would become a source of values that infiltrate our lives.
 A leisure ethic would eventually supersede the work ethic of industrialism.

 It was sounding a bit like the Roman Empire, but that was OK with me.
 I was in the right place at the right time!